-In most cases, the Flame Painter 3 Pro works with raster but you can create amazing flame designs using vector layers and a single vector path per layer (does mean you can use many vector paths in the same image and they can all be set to different settings and path directions)
+How to use the vector layers / paths in Flame Painter 3 Pro tutorial, how to manipulate the vector path.
+In most cases, the Flame Painter 3 Pro works with raster but you can create amazing flame designs using vector layers and a single vector path per layer (does mean you can use many vector paths in the same image and they can all be set to different settings and path directions).

-2) New vector layer
+New vector layer

-3) Apply brush stroke
+Apply brush stroke

 I would recommend adding a quick brush stroke with the vector layer, so it only generates a few points.
 You can create a huge vector path (only one per layer) with the Flame Painter 3 Pro and you may find it hard to edit the path as a lot of points will be added on top of each other.
 A small simple path is probably easiest to tryout but you can easily go for a longer brush stroke vector path later.

-1) Apply quick brush stroke (very short)
+Apply quick brush stroke Very short)

-2) go to the top bar and select the edit vector layer tool (last in the line)
+go to the top bar and select the edit vector layer tool (last in the line)

 click the edit tool in the edit vector layer line of tools and you will see the points.

 click on a point and move it back and forth to see the flame painter effect change

 You can also click on the + and - button and that means you can add a point (where there are none) or click an existing point to remove / delete it.

-6) Change some settings in the flame as well as the brush.
+Change some settings in the flame as well as the brush.

 With the short path, you can also just straighten out the path by using the edit tool as well as perhaps remove some points by using the + and - button.
 You can make a single path with two points.
 You have to have two points so once you have deleted the others, you will have a start and end point.
 As you delete points, you will see more and more of the flame paint effect disappear but at least you end up with the core line (it is a pity that the tool doesn't offer a small selection of default paths for you to use such as a basic curve or wave and a straight line)

+With a very simple straight path and using the flame brush, you can see the effect at close hand.
+Obviously you don't have to go to just create a very basic path and you could just create a truly extreme path and then shift points around to create intense flame designs in all kinds of ways but with the basic path you can see how changing settings affects the end result.
 Set the size low and the flame lines vanish, set the size high and you will see a lot more lines spewing out towards the end point.
 Set the speed high and the lines become a fuzz of lines and are hard to make out.
 Changing the center controls the spread of the flame painter lines that make the overall result.
 Set the focus focuses the lines and set it to zero and lines all but go everywhere.
 Chaos is also a spread control as well.
 Some of the controls interact to generate different results so it is not a case of one pushes the lines one way and that is that, they often require the other settings to be set at a certain value, high or low or in the center (don't forget that either) OK, the straight line path is quite boring and rarely achieves much so please create a slightly more dramatic brush stroke by using one of the default brushes

-1) Create a new vector layer and paint a more complex path with more points using one of the standard tools - creating an intense flame design
+Create a new vector layer and paint a more complex path with more points using one of the standard tools - creating an intense flame design

-2) Now when you click on the edit vector layer and edit tool, you will see a lot more points to work with
+Now when you click on the edit vector layer and edit tool, you will see a lot more points to work with

 Select one of the middle points and drag away from the line and you will see the flame follow the new path

 You can also modify other settings such as the speed and center and focus and you will see the dramatic changes to the flame effect when you do.
 Speed is a pretty key one for spreading the flames around the image and away from the center line even with a low size setting.
 The other settings will have little impact when the size is low but speed really changes the spread of the artwork.
 Soft is an unusual setting and increasing it will make the flame shrink back to the initial point.